 The effects of taxes on income, if any, resulting from the revaluation of property, plant and equipment are recognised and disclosed as appropriate.

-Intangible assets 4.5.
+4.5.
+Intangible assets

 (i) Recognition and measurement

 Intangible assets that are acquired by the Group and have finite useful lives are measured at cost less accumulated amortisation and accumulated impairment losses.